1964 American Football League Championship Game: Box score

+Statistics

 Aftermath

 It was the final game for Chargers quarterback Tobin Rote, who had led the Detroit Lions to the NFL title seven years earlier in 1957 and the Chargers to the AFL crown in 1963.
 He was replaced in the game by John Hadl, who had played most of the regular season.

 The 1964 AFL championship game was the penultimate pro football championship game played in Buffalo (the Bills hosted again in 1966, but lost in their attempt for a third consecutive AFL crown).
 Held six days after the completion of the 1964 regular season, it was the only AFL title game not played on Sunday, as well as the final one televised in black-and-white.
 The NFL's championship game was played the following day on Sunday, December 27.